Neilblarb/ssh-honeypot/index.md

 ![Top Banners](images/banners.png)

 This is consistent with many SSH scanning tools and botnets being built using Go's golang.org/x/crypto/ssh library, whose default client banner is SSH-2.0-Go.
 The majority of attackers did not customize their client names at all.
-The same goes for SSH-2.0-OpenSSH_7.9 and SSH-2.0-libssh2_1.11.1, which is the default banners for OpenSSH version 7.9, and libssh2), while SSH-2.0-RawPasswordConnectOnly_1.0 is a custom client banner, which could suggest that it is a purpose-built which functionality is only to authentiate passwords.
+The same goes for SSH-2.0-OpenSSH_7.9 and SSH-2.0-libssh2_1.11.1, which is the default banners for OpenSSH version 7.9, and libssh2), while SSH-2.0-RawPasswordConnectOnly_1.0 is a custom client banner, which could suggest that it is a purpose-built which functionality is only to authenticate passwords.
 Another client version is 'SSH-2.0-ZGrab ZGrab SSH Survey', utilizing Zgrab utility tool which is a network scanner for Internet Wide surveys.
 The client version MGLNDD_3.80.224.36_22 is a client name that has the victim's IP and port embedded in its version (MGLNDD_IP_Port).
-MGLNDD is a payload associated with the Magellan Project using RIPE Atlas, made by RIPE Network Coordination Centre (RIPE NCC), a non-profit Regional Internet Registry.According to this research https://www.mdpi.com/1424-8220/26/1/11 It is a legitimate internet measurement initiative to measure internet connectivity and reachability and not a malicious one.
+MGLNDD is a payload associated with the Magellan Project using RIPE Atlas, made by RIPE Network Coordination Centre (RIPE NCC), a non-profit Regional Internet Registry.
+According to an mdpi research, It is a legitimate internet measurement initiative to measure internet connectivity and reachability and not a malicious one.
 There were 8 connections with the client of GET / HTTP/1.1 and 5 with GET /favicon.ico HTTP/1.1 .
 This could be caused by indiscriminate port scanners sending HTTP payloads at every open port regardless of the service.
 15 connections were sent with an empty client banner suggesting the attacker intentionally scrubbed data to avoid fingerprinting.

 ## In-depth Analyses

 Some attacks are interesting enough to have an in-depth analysis of the attacks.

-### 61.240.141.125
+## 61.240.141.125
 This IP attacked on the 6th of August.
 It had 3 sessions, first two sessions were only Connects and Close as seen below.

 ![First Connect](images/61connect1.png)